zenthangplus/go-workerpool/README.md

 	// Start worker pool
 	pool.Start()

-	// This will block until slot available in Pool queue. pool.Submit(workerpool.NewFuncJob(func() {
+	// pool.Submit will block until slot available in Pool queue.
+	// Submit an identifiable job, ID will be generated randomly (using UUID) pool.Submit(workerpool.NewIdentifiableJob(func() {
 		// Do a heavy job
 	}))
+	// Use NewCustomIdentifierJob if you don't want ID to be generated randomly pool.Submit(workerpool.NewCustomIdentifierJob("custom-id", func() {
+		// Do a heavy job
+	}))
+	// or Submit a simple function without identifier pool.SubmitFunc(func() {// simpler way of: Submit(FuncJob(func() {}))
+		// Do a heavy job
+	})

-	// or submit in confident mode
+	// pool.SubmitConfidently will submit a job in confident mode,
-	// This will return ErrPoolFull when Pool queue is full. err := pool.SubmitConfidently(workerpool.NewFuncJob(func() {
+	// this function will return ErrPoolFull when Pool queue is full. err := pool.SubmitConfidently(workerpool.NewIdentifiableJob(func() {
 		// Do a heavy job
 	}))
 	if err == workerpool.ErrPoolFull {